knupska/static_section/README.txt

 [INSTALLATION]

-1. Upload the 'static_section' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the root folder found in this archive to your Symphony 'extensions' folder and rename it as 'static_section'.
+   (The folder will initially be called 'knupska-static-section-field-...')

 2. Enable it by selecting the "Static Section" extension, choose Enable from the 'With Selected' dropdown menu, then click Apply.